“The wall is like a beacon to me. Attracting togetherness.”

 The Friends of the Wall have curated a series of podcasts.
 Our regular volunteer, Lorelei King, talks to those who have been instrumental in the creation of the National Covid Memorial Wall, and to some who are bereaved due to Covid19, to understand the importance of this unique memorial to those living without their loved one.

 In our first ever podcast, we talk to Oliver Knowles and James Sadri of Led By Donkeys, the activist group known for holding politicians to account.
-They, along with the Covid Bereaved Families for Justice UK, were instrumental in establishing the UK National Covid Memorial Wall.
+Before the Friends of the Wall took over the care and maintenance of the Memorial, (registering the Wall as a Charity in June 2025), and repainting the hearts, the Wall was an protest by the bereaved.